 The Ned Kelly Raid Trail leads visitors around the various sites that Ned Kelly and his gang visited during the 1879 raid on Jerilderie.

 The Kelly Gang captured the southern New South Wales town of Jerilderie in February 1879, and robbed the local bank of 2,000 pounds.
 Here, Ned gave his Jerilderie Letter to the bank's accountant for publication as well as printing in the Jerilderie Gazette.
 It outlined Kelly's defence of the Gang's actions at Stringybark Creek, but was not published until after Kelly's death.
 After Beechworth Victoria, Jerilderie has the most Kelly-related buildings and sites, including the Post and Telegraph Office which was disabled by the Gang to prevent news of their robbery spreading.
-A walking "raid trail" map is available or call in to the Jerilderie Branch Council office.
+A walking "raid trail" map is available or call in to the Jerilderie Branch Office.

 Steel Wings Windmill